-In Tennessee, defamation occurs when a person (through written or oral statements) damages the character or reputation of another person.
-Defamation falls under civil law in Tennessee.
-The statute of limitations in TN is a mere six months.
+In Tennessee, defamation occurs when one party damages the character or reputation of another party.
+Libel is written defamation; slander is spoken defamation; and the TN defamation statute of limitations is a mere six months.